decioferreira/bootstrap-generators/README.md

 ### Customize and extend Bootstrap

-If you select LESS or SCSS as your stylesheet engine, you will get an `app/assets/stylesheets/bootstrap-variables.css.[less|scss]` file with all of the [default variables](http://twitter.github.com/bootstrap/less.html#variables) of Bootstrap.
+If you select LESS or SCSS as your stylesheet engine, you will get an `app/assets/stylesheets/bootstrap-variables.[less|css.scss]` file with all of the [default variables](http://twitter.github.com/bootstrap/less.html#variables) of Bootstrap.
 This way you can [customize](http://decioferreira.github.com/bootstrap-generators/) the look and feel of Bootstrap without having to download any extra file:

 LESS version:

+    // Variables.less
     // Variables to customize the look and feel of Bootstrap
     // -----------------------------------------------------